CYME Power Engineering Software and Solutions

 Long-Term Dynamics Analysis

-High penetration of variable output distributed energy resources (DER) units, such as solar farms and wind farms, imposes new challenges to distribution engineers.
-To prepare for increased penetration levels and to plan the deployment of distributed generation , new simulation tools are needed.
-The CYME Long-Term Dynamics Analysis module offers a new time-series simulation to study the impact of insolation variations, wind fluctuations and load variations on network controls such as regulators, load tap changers and switched capacitors.
+The CYME Long-Term Dynamics Analysis module offers a time-series simulation tool to study the impact of irradiance variations, wind fluctuations and load variations on network controls such as regulators, load tap changers and switched capacitors, and on the behavior of battery energy storage devices.

 Analysis for Distributed Energy Resources